The Walkerville Weekly Reader

 Hark Thrice the Walkerville Weekly Reader’s columnist emeritus, recalls Martin Luther King, Jr.’s most important speech on its 55th anniversary.
 All animals are created peaceful… but some are more peaceful than others.

-King Pogo: Martin Luther King, Jr. “We have met the enemy and he is us.”; the left; left-wing; Martin Luther King, Jr.; Pogo
+King Pogo: Martin Luther King, Jr. “We have met the enemy and he is us.”; institutional Left; left-wing, the Left, establishment Left; Martin Luther King, Jr.; Pogo

 On August 28, 1963 I stood at the Lincoln Memorial.
 I was in the stands when Reverend King delivered his inspiring oratory.
 It was a speech to launch an activist army—and recalling it now, I can well credit it with inspiring today’s anti-fascist brigades.